maximilionus/lucidglyph/README.md

 ### Kitty Terminal
-Rendering dark fonts on light backgrounds _(light themes)_ in Kitty appears to cancel most of the applied emboldening _(stem-darkening, see [Details](#details))_, making the fonts look thin again.
+Rendering dark fonts on light backgrounds _(light themes)_ in Kitty appears to discard most of the applied emboldening _(stem-darkening, see [Details](#details))_, making the fonts look thin again.

 To remedy this issue, append this modified